Trent University Archives

 List of inquests generated from the database follows: Report gives name, address, age, sex, date of inquest, and cause of death (COD).
 In some instances, items in brackets have been added that give additional information were taken from other sources: CemSearch.ca; Ancestry.ca; and alivingpast.ca.

-Name Address Age Sex Date Cause of death Notes
+Name Address Age Sex Date of Inquest Cause of death Notes

 Clancy, MichaelPort Hopen/aMJan.
 10, 1832Hanged himself - temporary insanity brought on by intemperance - strangulationClerk of Mark Burnham